tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 # 👋 Welcome to your Knowledge Garden

+[[👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden|🪨🌱 The Obsidian Garden]] is a open-source guide to

+💡 Great ideas happen when there is an [[📇 Terms/Connection|connection]] between knowledge and inspiration.

+For thousands of years humans have tried to make sense of the world around them.
+Scientists, philosophers, writers, and even you and [[👨‍👧‍👦 People/🧑🏻‍💻 Tane Piper|I]] try to categorise it, understand how it works and create [[📇 Terms/System|systems]] that allow us to store and process this knowledge.

+From our own minds to a collection of half-filled notebooks in a drawer, from a bookshelf of unread books to your nearest library - all contain the inspiration we need to think of our next great idea

+## Avoiding Information Rot

+When it come to storing ideas - in the worst-case we use just our brain.
+When we do this, an idea can only exist within the boundaries of our own imagination.
+No one else yet knows about this idea (unless there is a [Multiple Discovery](https://en.wikipedia.org/wiki/Multiple_discovery) - but this also means you're losing out).

+Without communicating this idea the first real risk in [[🌱 Seed Box/Information Rot|Information Rot]] if you!

+- the concept that all information has a life span

+and unless we somehow store it we're liable to lose grasp of it as quickly as it came to us.
+We can tell people, and hope that they share - but without any information to back this up it's just conjecture and hearsay.

+In some ways we need a *"second brain"* - a place that we can consciously put our stream of thoughts and ideas - a book we want to write, the next billion dollar app, or for just putting down all our random thoughts and timely notes.

+Ideas form around us all the time but we live in a busy world full of distractions, of so much new information, and of a real risk of [[🌱 Seed Box/Information Rot|loosing important historical information]] too.

+As humans, we tend to rely on our brains as a way to store and process everything: over thousands of years we've built systems to help categorise all our knowledge

-💡 Ideas happen at the intersection between knowledge and inspiration - these moments happen around us all the time, but we're at risk of missing them if we don't spot the [[📇 Terms/Connection|connections]].
+but we're at risk of missing them if we don't spot the [[📇 Terms/Connection|connections]].

-In the busy modern world - we're bombarded with so much new information and too many distractions.
-Information can be short lived and as the web gets larger it gets harder to find.
+Our world is a busy place full of distractions and we're bombarded with so much new information that everything we need to know grows exponentially - and as the web grows, older information becomes harder to find.

+To escape these distractions we can visit our [[👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden|Obsidian Garden|Knowledge Garden]] to reconnect

 ⏳ Good ideas take time to grow and nurture - sometimes it feels like need a *"second brain"* or at least a hard drive.
 What if we could plug into our brains to store all the contents of thoughts and ideas we have, things we've read, links we want to collect?